 Receive a recognized qualification

-Receive an ISO 17024-accredited qualification, awarded by the International Board for IT Governance qualifications (IBITGQ), recognized and highly regarded by employers worldwide.
+Receive an ISO 17024-certificated qualification, awarded by the International Board for IT Governance qualifications (IBITGQ), recognized and highly regarded by employers worldwide.

 Fulfill your career aspirations by booking your seat